aniabrown/hpc-carpentry-WHPC/_episodes/16-resources.md

 ```
 {: .language-bash}

-The example is in the integral directory:
+The example is in the pde directory:
 ```
-$ cd ARC_parallel_programming_exercises/integral
+$ cd ARC_parallel_programming_exercises/pde
 $ ls
 ```
 {: .language-bash}